-- Failure to meet estimates or expectations of securities analysts or our own revenue guidance; - Quarterly and annual financial results; - Timing of enrollment and results of our clinical trials; - Physician, patient, investor or public concerns regarding the efficacy and/or safety of products marketed or being developed by us or by others; - Changes in, or new legislation and regulations affecting reimbursement of, our therapeutic products by Medicare, Medicaid or other government payers, and changes in reimbursement policies of private health insurance companies; - Announcements by us or others of technological innovations or new products or announcements regarding our existing products, including in particular the development of new, competing PAH therapies; - Announcements by us or others regarding generic challenges to the intellectual property relating to our products, including the recent abbreviated new drug applications filed by Sandoz relating to certain of our Remodulin patents and to our pending lawsuit defending our patents rights; - Substantial sales of our common stock by us or our existing shareholders; - Future issuances of common stock by us or any other activity which could be viewed as being dilutive to our shareholders; - Rumors among, or incorrect statements by, investors and/or analysts concerning our company, our products, or operations; - Failure to obtain or maintain regulatory approvals from the FDA or international regulatory agencies; - Discovery of previously unknown problems with our marketed products, or problems with our production, regulatory, compliance, promotional, marketing or sales activities that result in regulatory restrictions on our products, including withdrawal of our products from the market; - Accumulation of significant short positions in our common stock by hedge funds or other investors or the significant accumulation of our common stock by hedge funds or other institutional investors with investment strategies that may lead to short-term holdings; and - General market conditions.
+- Failure to meet estimates or expectations of securities analysts; - Quarterly and annual financial results; - Timing of enrollment and results of our clinical trials; - Physician, patient, investor or public concerns regarding the efficacy and/or safety of products marketed or being developed by us or by others; - Changes in, or new legislation and regulations affecting reimbursement of, our therapeutic products by Medicare, Medicaid or other government payers, and changes in reimbursement policies of private health insurance companies; - Announcements by us or others of technological innovations or new products or announcements regarding our existing products, including in particular, the development of new, competing PAH therapies; - Announcements by us or others regarding generic challenges to the intellectual property relating to our products, including the ANDA filed by Sandoz relating to certain of our Remodulin patents and to our pending lawsuit defending our patent rights; - Substantial sales of our common stock by us or our existing shareholders; - Future issuances of common stock by us or any other activity which could be viewed as being dilutive to our shareholders; - Rumors among, or incorrect statements by, investors and/or analysts concerning our company, our products, or our operations; - Failure to obtain or maintain regulatory approvals from the FDA or international regulatory agencies; - Discovery of previously unknown problems with our marketed products, or problems with our production, regulatory, compliance, promotional, marketing or sales activities that result in regulatory penalties or restrictions on our products, up to the withdrawal of our products from the market; - Accumulation of significant short positions in our common stock by hedge funds or other investors or the significant accumulation of our common stock by hedge funds or other institutional investors with investment strategies that may lead to short-term holdings; and - General market conditions.

-We may fail to meet our own projected revenues, as well as third-party projections for our revenues or profits.
+We may fail to meet third-party projections for our revenues or profits.

 Many securities analysts publish quarterly and annual projections of our revenues and profits.
-In addition, we provide forward-looking guidance for revenues associated with our commercial products.
-Such estimates are inherently subject to uncertainty.
-As a result, actual revenues and profits may differ from these projections, and even small variations in reported revenues and profits compared to securities analysts' expectations or our own projected revenues could have a significant impact on the price of our common stock.
+Such projections are inherently subject to uncertainty.
+As a result, actual revenues and profits may fail to meet these projections.
+Even minor variations in reported revenues and profits compared to securities analysts' expectations could have a significant adverse impact on the price of our common stock.